KieronKretschmar/MentorGG_ManualDemoDownloader/README.md

  If `POST`-Request is made to the ManualDemoDownloadController, the request first get checked for being a multipart request, before a temporary directory at
 `/tmp` is created.

 The uploaded file is then checked for its extension.
-If it is an allowed type, then the file is uploaded to a blob in the storage account specefied by the
+If it is an allowed type, then the file is uploaded to a blob in the storage account specified by the
 `BLOB_CONNECTION_STRING`.